phpcompose/compose/docs/views-and-pages.md

 # Views & Pages

-Compose integrates [League Plates](https://platesphp.com/) to render templates and supports a "pages" convention that maps request paths to templates with optional code-behind scripts.
+Compose includes a view engine with helpers and layouts and supports a "pages" convention that maps request paths to templates with optional code-behind scripts.
+A Plates bridge is available if you prefer Plates APIs.

 ## View Engine Basics